dougeby/IntuneDocs/intune/certficates-pfx-configure.md

 ---
 # Configure and use PKCS certificates with Intune

 Intune supports the use of private and public key pair (PKCS) certificates.
-This includes how to export a PKCS certificate, and how to add the certificate to an Intune device configuration profile.
+This article can help you configure the required infrastructure like on-premises certificate connectors, export a PKCS certificate, and then add the certificate to an Intune device configuration profile.

 Microsoft Intune includes built-in settings to use PKCS certificates for access and authentication to your organizations resources.
 Certificates authenticate and secure access to your corporate resources like a VPN or a WiFi network.
 You deploy these settings to devices using device configuration profiles in Intune.